 Before the restructure, Freiermuth was set to have a $7.6 million base salary.
 The tight end was also going to have an $11.2 million cap hit.

 Freiermuth is coming off a disappointing season in which he lost playing time to veteran tight end Jonnu Smith.
-Freiermuth had 41 catches and 486 receiving yards, which were both his lowest totals in a season where he played at least 16 games during his career.
+Freiermuth had 41 catches and 486 receiving yards, which were both his lowest totals in an NFL season where he played at least 16 games.

 But Smith, and the offensive coordinator who favored the older tight end, Arthur Smith, are gone.
 Pundits expect Freiermuth, along with Darnell Washington, to reassume primary tight end duties for the Steelers this fall.